Department of Communication Studies

 Areas of Specialization

-Some students may wish to concentrate on a particular aspect of communication study.
+Students may wish to concentrate on a particular aspect of communication study.
 Although there is no required sequence of courses for any single area of interest, the following general guide may be used to assist students in providing a focal point for their communication study.

 Relationship Management and Well-being

 Courses that focus on relationship management and well-being are designed to provide students with skills and knowledge to pursue a variety of career goals that involve interpersonal interactions with others.
-This area of interest is appropriate for students seeking careers in business, non-profit organizations, sales, customer service, hospitality services (e.g. travel or hotel industry) or other careers or professions which emphasize effective human relationship skills.
+This area of interest is appropriate for students seeking careers in business, non-profit organizations, sales, customer service, hospitality services (e.g. travel or hotel industry), counseling, or other careers or professions which emphasize effective human relationship skills.

 Professional and Organizational Advancement